-With a PSI in the 200+ range, the issues brought by the Singapore haze can cause a major dent in your budget.
+With the PSI entering the “unhealthy” range, the Singapore haze can cause a major dent in your monthly budget.
+Here’s what to watch out for.

 There’s something wrong with our clean air.
 Such as, it’s not there anymore.